logiqai/docs/getting-started/logiq-paas-deployment/deploying-logiq-paas-on-microk8s.md

 If you are load balancing the hosting across multiple IPs using MetalLB, do the following to access the Apica Ascent PaaS UI:

-1. Inspect the pods in your MicroK8s cluster in the `logiq` namespace by running the following command.
+1. Inspect the pods in your MicroK8s cluster in the `apica-ascent` namespace by running the following command.

     ```
-    microk8s kubectl get pod -n logiq
+    microk8s kubectl get pod -n apica-ascent
     ```
 2. Find the exact MetalLB endpoint that's serving the Apica Ascent PaaS UI by running the following command.

     ```
-    microk8s kubectl get service -n logiq |grep -i loadbalancer
+    microk8s kubectl get service -n apica-ascent |grep -i loadbalancer
     ```

     The above command should give you an output similar to the following.